 Doctoral Graduate Faculty

-Master’s/Specialist Graduate Faculty Records of faculty members in the first two categories shall be kept by the Graduate Studies Office.
+Master/Specialist Graduate Faculty Records of faculty members in the first two categories shall be kept by the Office of Graduate and Extended Learning.

 Temporary Graduate Faculty Temporary Graduate Faculty shall not be listed in the Graduate Bulletin.
 Fixed term and adjunct faculty shall only be eligible for Temporary Graduate Faculty status.